Down Under

 Overall Meaning

 The Men at Work song 'Down Under' is a song brimming with Australian stereotypes that caught the attention of the world back in the 1980s.
-The song begins with the protagonist's journey on a hippie trail in a van, referred to as a ‘Kombi,' as he meets a strange lady who made him nervous and taken him in for breakfast.
+The song begins with the singer's journey on a hippie trail in a van, referred to as a ‘Kombi,' as he meets a strange lady who made him nervous and taken him in for breakfast.
 She asks the famous chorus line 'Do you come from a land down under?'
 He answers, referring to his home in Australia where 'women glow and men plunder.'
-The musicality of the song is quite cheerful, but the lyrics center on the Australian identity and culture, as the protagonist meets people from different parts of the world.
+The musicality of the song is quite cheerful, but the lyrics center on the Australian identity and culture, as the singer meets people from different parts of the world.

 The second verse introduces a larger man from Brussels selling bread and handing over a Vegemite sandwich, often considered quintessentially Australian.
-The pre-chorus talks about the 'land of plenty,' where the protagonist hails from, and the chorus repeats.
-The protagonist finally reaches Bombay only to be met by a man who asks if he comes from 'a land down under' and tempts him.
+The pre-chorus talks about the 'land of plenty,' where the singer hails from, and the chorus repeats.
+The singer finally reaches Bombay only to be met by a man who asks if he comes from 'a land down under' and tempts him.
 The song ends with a replay of the chorus where the thunder implies that the Australians are dominating and their opponents should take cover.

 Line by Line Meaning